Jean Tay: Literary career

 Tay's earliest plays explored the subjugation of women under traditional Chinese patriarchy, as in the case of Water from the Well, which looks at female infanticide, and The Knot, which shows a woman escaping the bonds of marriage.
 Her later works consider family ties in broader terms, as in the case of Everything but the Brain deals with a woman whose physicist father is dying of a stroke, and Boom, in which a son attempts to persuade his mother to let her apartment to be demolished.
 A more recent interest involves the exploration of Singaporean history and myth, as seen in works such as Sisters – The Untold Stories of the Sisters Islands and Senang.

 Tay has also delved into the world of musical theatre with works like The Admiral's Odyssey, Man of Letters and The Great Wall Musical: One Woman's Journey, as well as site-specific theatre, with Chinatown Crossings.
+She has also written and adapted stories for the stage for young audiences, including The Friendly Snake and The Story of Nian.